 Legal Costs and Expenses:

 While our firm works on a contingency fee basis, it’s important to note that there may be additional legal costs and expenses associated with pursuing a medical malpractice case.
-These costs can include filing fees, court costs, expert witness fees, costs of obtaining medical records, and other related expenses.
+These costs can include filing fees, court costs, expert witness fees, the costs of obtaining medical records, and other related expenses.
 However, at Swope, Rodante P.A., we handle these costs upfront and seek reimbursement from any settlement or award obtained on your behalf.
 We are transparent about these expenses and discuss them with you from the outset, ensuring you have a clear understanding of the potential financial implications.

 With a client-centered approach, the firm aims to alleviate financial concerns and ensure individuals can seek justice and compensation for their medical malpractice damages in Tampa, FL.